spree/spree_klaviyo/README.md

 # Spree Klaviyo

-This is a Klaviyo extension for [Spree Commerce](https://spreecommerce.org), an open source e-commerce platform built with Ruby on Rails.
+This is an official Klaviyo email marketing extension for [Spree Commerce](https://spreecommerce.org).

 ## Installation